Call for Proposals 3rd BOEING Engineering Student Competition

-It is our pleasure to announce the first BOEING Engineering Student Competition.
-BOEING, in collaboration with the College of Engineering at Alfaisal University, has established a competition for selecting and awarding the best engineering projects every academic semester.
+It is our pleasure to announce the third BOEING Engineering Student Competition.
+In collaboration with the College of Engineering at Alfaisal University, BOEING has established a competition for selecting and awarding the best engineering projects every academic semester.
 The awards will be celebrated in a ceremony attended by representatives from Alfaisal University and BOEING.
 The winners will be invited to present their work in a poster exhibition and award ceremony.

-This is a fantastic opportunity to enhance your CV and boost your career path.
+This is an excellent opportunity to enhance your CV and boost your career path.

 Scope of Projects

-• Projects are expected to provide innovative technology-driven solutions that have positive impact on health and safety, economy growth, sustainability, social and society, within and beyond the Kingdom of Saudi Arabia.
+- Projects are expected to provide innovative technology-driven solutions that have a positive impact on health and safety, economic growth, sustainability, social and society within and beyond the Kingdom of Saudi Arabia.

-• Project that were submitted in 1st Boeing competition are expected to have significant results/updates to be considered.
+- The project that was submitted in previous Boeing competitions is expected to have significant results/updates to be considered.

 Proposals are expected to be related to the following engineering tracks: